gilbarbara/react-spotify-web-playback/README.md

 View the [demo](https://react-spotify-web-playback.gilbarbara.dev/)

 Check the [supported browser](https://developer.spotify.com/documentation/web-playback-sdk/#supported-browsers) list.
-This library will try to use the user's devices to work with mobile and unsupported browsers.
+This library will try to use the user's devices to work with unsupported browsers.

 ## Setup